 - transfer of records to the Government Records Service for preservation purposes.

-As set out in section 5.1 above, a data user must obtain the data subject's consent or indication of no objection before using his/her personal data for direct marketing purposes.
+As set out in section on consent above, a data user must obtain the data subject's consent or indication of no objection before using his/her personal data for direct marketing purposes.
 Further, if the data user intends to provide a data subject's personal data to another person for the purposes of direct marketing, the data user must inform the data subject in writing, and may not provide the data unless it has received the data subject's written consent to the intended provision.
 The data user must also provide the following information to the data subject in writing: